 - It is compulsory to wear Life Jackets or Bouyancy Aids when fishing from boats.

-- Conventional anchors are not allowed, but mud weights (and drogues on request) are provided.
+- Conventional anchors are not allowed, but mud weights are provided in all boats.
 The mud weights should be dropped ‘end on’, so that they plunge vertically into the mud, to ensure a firm anchorage.

 - Landing boats is only permitted at the boathouse and jetties.
 Boats must not be ‘beached’.